English Language and Cultural Studies

 3 Hours

-The class focuses on improving the academic writing and critical thinking skills of non-native speakers of English in all fields.
-Through instruction and extensive practice, students will develop their academic lexicon, grammatical accuracy, discourse organization and fluency in formal academic writing.
+This course is designed to enhance the academic writing and critical thinking skills of non-native English speakers across all disciplines.
+Through focused instruction and extensive practice, students will develop a stronger academic vocabulary, improve grammatical accuracy, refine discourse organization, and increase fluency in formal academic writing.

 3 Hours